 On the Node.js and NPM page, that opens, click next to the Node Interpreter list.

 In the Node.js Interpreters dialog that opens with a list of all the currently configured interpreters, click on the toolbar.
-In the dialog that opens, choose Add Local from the context menu and choose the local installation of Node.js, then click OK.
-You return to the Node.js Interpreters dialog where the Node interpreter read-only field shows the path to the chosen interpreter.
+In the dialog that opens, choose Add Local from the context menu and choose the installation of Node.js, then click OK.
+You return to the Node.js Interpreters dialog where the Node interpreter read-only field shows the path to the new interpreter.

 When you click OK, you return to the Node.js and NPM page where the Node interpreter field shows the new interpreter.